NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 - A proposal of no more than five pages (single spaced, no less than 12 pt. font and 1” margins) including:

-- Project title and description that includes objectives, background, project rationale, and method and an implementation and dissemination plan.
+- Project title and description that includes the following sections: objectives, background, project rationale, project method, and an implementation and dissemination plan.

 - A detailed project timeline with tentative dates of all activities for the proposed project.